-2. Submission for examination.
+- 2. Submission for examination.
 Candidates for degrees by thesis must submit two soft-bound copies of the thesis.
-In addition a third unbound copy may be required for the DD, DLitt, DSc and DMus.
-Any thesis or unpublished work must be in the required form given in point 5 below.

-3. Candidates for degrees by composition must submit two copies of all the items to be examined (a third copy may be required for the DMus).
-Any thesis, unpublished work or composition must be in the required form given in points 5, 6 and 7.

-4. All candidates must submit:

-A Higher Degree entry form including statements concerning the following:

-- (i) what part, if any, of the material offered has previously been submitted by the candidate for a degree in this or any other University, and if joint work is submitted what part of it is the candidate's independent contribution. - (ii) that the thesis/commentary/compositions conforms with the word/time limit set out in the Regulations.
-If that word/time limit has been exceeded, the statement shall include a reference to the decision of the Chair of appropriate Board of Studies to allow the thesis/commentary/compositions to be a longer work. - (iii) a certificate from their supervisor that they have satisfactorily completed the required course if the regulations for the degree in question require candidates to undertake supervised study. - (iv) in the case of theses or unpublished work a declaration stating that the candidate is willing that the work, if approved for the degree in question and deposited in the University Library will be made available via an online repository for consultation by scholars either without delay or after a stated period not exceeding five years. - 5.
+In addition a third unbound copy may be required for the DD.
+DLitt.
+DSc and DMus.
+Any thesis or unpublished work must be in the required form given in point 5 below. - 3.
+Candidates for degrees by musical composition or performance must submit two copies of all the items to be examined (a third copy may be required for the DMus).
+Any thesis, unpublished work or composition must be in the required form given in points 5, 6 and 7. - 4.
+All candidates must submit: - A Higher Degree entry form including statements concerning the following: - (i) what part, if any, of the material offered has previously been submitted by the candidate for a degree in this or any other University, and if joint work is submitted what part of it is the candidate's independent contribution. - (ii) that the thesis/commentary/compositions conforms with the word/time limit set out in the Regulations.
+If that word/time limit has been exceeded, the statement shall include a reference to the decision of the Chair of appropriate Board of Studies to allow the thesis/commentary/compositions to be a longer work. - (iii) a certificate from their supervisor that they have satisfactorily completed the required course if the regulations for the degree in question require candidates to undertake supervised - (iv) in the case of theses or unpublished work a declaration stating that the candidate is willing that the work, if approved for the degree in question and deposited in the University Library will be made available via an online repository for consultation by scholars either without delay or after a stated period not exceeding five years. - 5.
 Theses (or unpublished work submitted for the DD, DLitt, DSc and DMus degrees) must: - (a) Be written in English; exceptionally, in the Faculty of Arts and Humanities, permission may be given to present a thesis in the Modern Language of the subject being studied, subject to approval by the Board of Studies and the Supervisor concerned.
 The oral examination of a thesis, where required, will normally be conducted in the language of the thesis.
 The abstract of the thesis must in all cases be written in English. - (b) Be laser printed on white international A4 (297 mm x 210 mm) paper - (c) Be legible.
-The size of character used in the main text, other than headings should be at least 10 points and not exceed 12 points - (d) Have a margin at the binding edge of the page of not less than 40mm.

-6. Compositions may be presented either in clear and legible manuscript, or in computer processed form.
+The size of character used in the main text, other than headings should be at least 10 points and not exceed 12 points - (d) Have a margin at the binding edge of the page of not less than 40mm. - 6.
+Compositions may be presented either in clear and legible manuscript, or in computer processed form.
 Scores should be no larger than A3, paginated and fully edited for performance.
 A full list of instrumentation, including doublings, must be included, stating whether the score is in C or whether instruments transpose.
 If a composition employs a text, a copy of the words must appear at the front of the score, with the name of the author, title of the source, and publisher.
-In the case of compositions consisting wholly or in part of electroacoustic material the tape or electronic recording must be submitted in accordance with 8 below.
+In the case of documented performances, or compositions consisting wholly or in part of electroacoustic material, an electronic recording must be submitted in accordance with 7 and 8 below.
+In the case of the DMus the submission may also include a statement in cases where the research imperatives, process and the outcomes of the composition(s) or performance(s) might further be made evident by descriptive and contextualising information.